ejnguyen1/cse15L-lab-report/lab-report2.md

-# Lab report 2: Servers and Bugs
+# Lab Report 2: Servers and Bugs
 ## Part 1: StringServer
 I created a server called StringServer that prints out string messages.
 The first request of the server produces the following page.